ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-kube-aws.md

   * [Flannel](https://coreos.com/flannel/docs/latest/) : overlay network
   * [Fleet](https://coreos.com/fleet/) : low level orchestrator (distributed systemd)

-Member of the *Open Container Initiative* (OCI), *Core Inc* was among the first to push Kubernetes usage in production, and offers a packaged solution called Tectonic.
+Member of the Open Container Initiative (OCI), Core Inc was among the first to push Kubernetes usage in production and to offer a packaged solution called Tectonic.

 CoreOS is also the perfect distribution to run Kubernetes, even without using the commercial version.

-# The "CoreOS way"

-To respect best practices, the following features are deployed :
+To respect best practices, the following features are used :

   * TLS to secure communication
   * Service Discovery (SkyDNS) for Kubernetes
   * Cloud provider features : AWS

-Kuberntes supports multiple cloud prociders which allow the use of external components available in the cloud.
-For example, to publish services, it is possible to dynamicly provvision an *Elastic Load balancer* (ELB) and associated security rules.
+Kuberntes supports multiple cloud providers which allow the use of external components available in the cloud.
+For example, to publish services, it is possible to dynamically provision an *Elastic Load balancer* (ELB) and its security rules.

-# Cluster bootstrap
+## Cluster bootstrap

-To prepare the cluster, we are going to use [*kube-aws*](https://github.com/coreos/coreos-kubernetes/tree/master/multi-node/aws), a tools developed by CoreOS that used CloudFormation stacks to deploy on AWS.
-From A YAML template, *kube-aws* generates a CloudFormation template and userdate.
+To prepare the cluster, we are going to use [kube-aws](https://github.com/coreos/coreos-kubernetes/tree/master/multi-node/aws), a tools developed by CoreOS that uses CloudFormation stacks to deploy on AWS.
+From A YAML template, kube-aws generates a CloudFormation template and userdata.
 Generated templates can be stored onto a version control system such as git, like [Terraform](https://www.terraform.io/) templates.

-## Prerequisite
+### Prerequisite

 There are several objects in Kubernetes :

   * Pod : this is the smallest element, it can include one or more containers that are working together to form a single logical component.
-  * Replication Controller : manage the lifecyle of PODs, by ensuring a certain number of PODs is always availabale in the cluster (replicas).
+  * Replication Controller : manage the lifecyle of PODs, by ensuring a certain number of PODs is always available in the cluster (replicas).
   * Services : abstraction layer between external network and the cluster, it's a unique entry point wichi is then load balance between a set of pods managed by a replication controller.

 To install and manage Kubernetes, we need two binaries, you can drop them in `/usr/local/bin` :

-  * [*kube-aws*](https://github.com/coreos/coreos-kubernetes/releases) : cluster configuration and bootstrap
+  * [kube-aws](https://github.com/coreos/coreos-kubernetes/releases) : cluster configuration and bootstrap
   * kubectl : CLI tool to access Kubernetes APIs :

 ```
 curl -O https://storage.googleapis.com/kubernetes-release/release/v1.2.3/bin/linux/amd64/kubectl
 ```
-To be able to connect to EC2 instances, we need on SSH key and a valid IAM account to deploy the infrastrcture on AWS.
-TO secure communications inside the cluster, we are using *AWS Key Management Services* (KMS).
+To be able to connect to EC2 instances, we need on SSH key and a valid IAM account to deploy the infrastructure on AWS.
+To secure communications inside the cluster, we are using *AWS Key Management Services* (KMS).

-To generate a Key with *awscli* :
+To generate a Key with awscli :

 ```JSON
 aws --profile osones kms --region=eu-west-1 create-key --description="osones-k8s-clust kms"